 Signs of infection in cats include: cough, difficulty breathing, vomiting, sluggishness or weight loss.
 Some cats never exhibit clinical signs, but even a small number of worms can be life-threatening.
 Recently, researchers discovered that respiratory signs in cats, which are often diagnosed as feline asthma or allergic bronchitis, may actually be caused by the presence of heartworms in either larval or adult stages.
 The acronym “HARD” is the term for this clinical presentation and stands for Heartworm Associated Respiratory Disease.
 Heartworm preventive medications are the only option for cats, as there is no approved treatment for feline heartworm disease.

 Currently, there is no approved product for the treatment of heartworm disease in cats.
+According to the American Heartworm Society, "To date, there are no studies that indicate any form of medical adulticidal therapy increases the survival rate of cats harboring adult heartworms."
 Most cats with heartworm infection that are not demonstrating clinical signs are allowed the time for a spontaneous cure to occur.
 Treatment is aimed at helping cats tolerate the disease, rather than eliminating it.
 If there is evidence of disease in the lungs and their blood vessels consistent with feline heartworm infection, such cases can be monitored with chest X-rays every six to twelve months, as needed.
 Supportive therapy with small, gradually decreasing doses of prednisone (a cortisone-like drug) is recommended for cats with radiographic or clinical evidence of lung disease.
 Some cats appear to be able to rid themselves of the infection spontaneously.
 It is assumed that such cats may have developed a strong immune response to the heartworms, which causes the death of the parasites.
 These heartworms may die as a result of an inability to thrive within a given cat's body.

 When it comes to detecting heartworm disease, observing your pet's health is not enough.
 Clinical symptoms develop very slowly; in fact, there may be no visible warning signs that a dog or cat is sick until the disease has reached an advanced stage.
 Prevention is simple compared to the expense and risk of treatment.